gsxryan/Powershell-Scripts/README.md

  - **CompareCertificates.ps1**
 Compare the Certificates between two machines.
 This can be useful to determine certificate or authentication behavioral differences between PCs.

+ - **DeleteEmptyFolders.ps1**
+Search a directory and subfolders for empty folders.
+If there are any identified, print them to screen for confirmation and then delete them if desired.

  - **ExtractICOfromEXE.ps1**
  Extracts an ico image file from an EXE.
 This can be useful if building your own custom shortcuts for user delivery.